 Another important aspect of your website is your About page.
-This page gives potential customers key information about your company and is the first introduction to your brand.
+By including a few personal touches, including your story and photos, this page gives potential customers – and employees key information about your company and is the first introduction to your brand.
 This page should function as a way to tell customers why they should buy from you, without them even having to ask.
+Consider including:

-Along with providing your business address and phone number, be sure to provide links to your social media pages or follow the best practice of embedding these feeds into your page layout.
+- Contact information.
+Not just your phone and email but include links to your social media pages.
+You can also follow the best practice of embedding these feeds into your page layout.
 This allows customers to easily view your social media updates directly from your website without having to log into their own social media pages first.

-According to a Google Consumer Insights study, 88% of consumers have been influenced by an online review4.
-Adding client testimonials and reviews to your website is one of the best ways you can establish your credibility as an agent.
+With 93% of consumers say online reviews have an impact on their purchase decision, adding client testimonials and reviews to your website is one of the best ways you can establish your credibility as an agent.
 There are a number of ways you can collect reviews for your business—including signing up for a customer engagement software like Listen360, encouraging customers to post Google reviews, or collecting testimonials directly through email.
 Since Google reviews are often the first reviews customers see after searching for your agency, it can be impactful to request that customers provide a review through a short URL that is unique to your business.

-Here are a few Google Reviews Best Practices3:
+Here are a few Google Reviews Best Practices4: